 Do treat your customer, their homes and appliances with respect.
 Remember, you know how careful you are but unless the customer can see that care they have every right to feel uncomfortable.

-Do attend service schools.
+Do attend service schools, online or in person.
 Keep up to date no mater what your profession is, this should just be a mater course.

 Do pay attention to your appearance.
 We all know first impressions count.
 So why not start off with a strong impression right from the start.